openlattice/openlattice-help-site-old/faq.md

 ## General

 ### How much does Loom cost?

-All of Loom's core services are **free**.
-This includes:
+In order to help jurisdictions leverage technology to improve human outcomes, **we made all of Loom's core services completely free.**

 * Unlimited number of data integrations
 * Making datasets available for download
+* Phonetically searchable datasets
+* Linking and merging data across multiple datasets
 * Removing PII through de-identification
-* Linking and merging across multiple datasets
-* Graphing and visualizing your data
+* Graphing and basic visualizations

-If you need additional services outside of our core functionality, please [email](mailto:{{site.email}}) us and we'll see what we can do to help.
+* Retrieving data on top utilizers from a dataset

+This list of core services is continually growing as we work with early adopters to create new features that better serve your needs.
+Schedule a demo for you and your team to learn more about how we can help you solve your data challenges.

 ### How can I schedule a demo?